Note: The information in this article applies to model year 2015-2022 RANGER EV Mid Size vehicles only.

 - The battery life indicator will not read accurate unless a full charge is reached.
 A solid green light is required for the battery indicator to reset itself.
 If the charger box shows a flashing red light, a fault has occurred.
 Your Polaris Dealer can assist.
 After the batteries have fully recharged, the battery charger will automatically cycle in and out of the trickle charge mode to maintain the charge.

-For more on the battery charging process, read RANGER EV Battery Charging.
+For more on the battery charging process, read RANGER EV Mid-Size Battery Charging.

 Battery Operation Range

 Range is significantly affected by tire pressure, alignment, terrain and driving style.
-Always maintain proper tire pressure as specified on your vehicle’s safety labels.
+Always maintain proper tire pressure as specified on your vehicle’s safety labels and in your Owner's Manual.
 Maximum driving range also is affected by ambient temperature, the number of times the batteries have been fully cycled and the drive mode used.

 Battery Operating Temperature